Sign in

 If you were going into the office, you wouldn’t skip getting dressed, and your brain knows that.
 Get ready for a productive day by continuing a routine of getting dressed before you start work.
 Besides, getting dressed for work has other perks as well — now that you have to keep the tea and coffee station topped up on your own, you’ll eventually have to venture out for supplies, so your well-picked outfit won’t go to waste.

-2. Experiment with your look
+4. Remote work outfit: Experiment with your look

-3. Choose colours to boost your mood
+5. Remote work clothing: Choose colors to boost your mood

 Dressing in colors that reflect your mood can give yourself a boost and make